The probabilistic world: Subsystems

 and the probability distribution for the subsystem obtains as

 The expectation values of all observables that depend only on $\{ n_1 (m)\}$ can be computed from $p[n_1]$ in the usual way

 \paragraph*{Matrix chains for the subsystem}

 The question arises how the local chain structure of the two-bit chain translates to the subsystem.
-We will show that the generic result is a matrix chain for the subsystem, with $n=2$.
-For this purpose we expand the local factors in the occupation number basis for $n_2$, keeping the $n_1$-dependence without expansion,
+We will show that the generic result is a matrix chain for the subsystem, with the rank of the matrix $n=2$.
+For a general discussion of matrix chains we refer to appendix~\ref{app:matrix chains}.
+A general method for focusing on the variables $n_1$ expands the local factors in the occupation number basis for $n_2$, keeping the $n_1$-dependence without expansion,

 Here, $\alpha, \beta = 1, 2$ denotes the two basis states for $n_2$, and $\hat{\cK}_{\alpha\beta}$ are the elements of a $(2\times 2)$-matrix $\hat{\cK}$.
 They depend on $n_1(m+1)$ and $n_1(m)$.

 We next consider the product of two neighboring local factors $\cK(m+1)$ and $\cK(m)$ and integrate over $n_2(m+1)$,